SyncfusionExamples/PDF-real-time-Examples/BoardingPassProject/BoardingPassProject/BoardingPass article.md

             //Draw the rectangle on PDF document.
             currentPage.Graphics.DrawRectangle(new PdfSolidBrush(Color.FromArgb(1, 0, 87, 255)), bottomRectangle);

+            //Initializes a new instance of the PdfPen class with color and width of the pen var pen = new PdfPen(Color.FromArgb(1, 197, 197, 197), 1);
+            //Gets or sets the dash style of the pen. pen.DashStyle = PdfDashStyle.Dash;
+            //Gets or sets the dash offset of the pen. pen.DashOffset = 1f;
+            //Draw the DashLine.
+            currentPage.Graphics.DrawLine(pen, 420, 0, 420, currentPage.GetClientSize().Height);

             //Right side:
             //Draw the BoardingPass text string.
             currentPage.Graphics.DrawString("BOARDING PASS", contentFont, PdfBrushes.White, new PointF(420 + 16, 12));